FREQUENTLY ASKED QUESTIONS

 The American College of Obstetricians and Gynecologists (ACOG) estimates that miscarriage/spontaneous abortion is the most common form of pregnancy loss.
 It is estimated that as many as 26 percent of all pregnancies end in miscarriage and up to 10 percent of clinically recognized pregnancies.
 If your pregnancy naturally ends in miscarriage, you may require prompt medical attention.
 To help us understand your needs and to know if your pregnancy is viable, we offer free ultrasounds at EPS following a positive urine pregnancy test.
 Our professional nurses at EPS will consult with you about your options and health so that you can make informed and educated choices related to your pregnancy.

 7. Will EPS tell anyone I came in for a pregnancy test or any other services?

 All services provided at EPS are kept confidential with the exception of cases that we are required by law to report for the protection of yourself or others.
 You do not have to worry about family or friends finding out about your visit to EPS.
 We will do everything we can to protect your privacy.

 8. I've already had an abortion, how can you help me?

 Many women who visit EPS come for support.
 Some have realized they are having a hard time after their abortion.
 We are here to support you no matter what choices you have made, and we will listen to you and offer you help in a safe and understanding environment.
 We also have a professional counselor on staff who specializes in post-abortive counseling.
 All of our services are free.

 9. How do I know if I have been exposed to an STI/STD?

-Any genital contact may put you at risk for a sexually transmitted infection (STI/STD).
+Genital, oral, and anal sexual contact may put you at risk for a sexually transmitted infection (STI).
 If you are sexually active or think you have been exposed to an STI, it is important to get screened.
 We offer free and confidential screening and treatment.